Assessments

 1a.
 Research Title (max 25 words).
 Plain language, no jargon.
 The title should be accessible to a scientifically literate non-specialist.

 1d.
 Research Summary (max 200 words).
-State the current state of the field, the aims of your research, the methods you will use, and the expected outcome.
 This summary must be standalone: assessors outside your discipline will read it.
+Answer four questions in this order:

 2. Vision Mātauranga (max 200 words).
 Describe how the proposed research relates to the four Vision Mātauranga (VM) themes: (i) indigenous innovation, drawing on Māori knowledge, resources, and people; (ii) taiao, achieving environmental sustainability through iwi and hapū relationships with land and sea; (iii) hauora/oranga, improving health and social wellbeing; (iv) mātauranga, exploring indigenous knowledge and its contribution to NZ research.
 If none of the themes apply, you may state "not applicable" with a considered justification.